Jilani Park

 Jilani Park (formerly known as Race Course Park) is located in the city of Lahore, Punjab, Pakistan.
-It is on the Jail Road in front of the Services Hospital.
-It is famous for its floral exhibitions and artificial waterfall.
+It is situated on the Jail Road in front of the Services Hospital.
+It is known for its floral exhibitions and artificial waterfall and also for holding various annual festivals.
 Annual horse racing competitions are held in this park.
 There is also a famous restaurant inside the park called 'Polo Lounge'.
 It is named after Ghulam Jilani Khan.